Personal profile

 Qualifications

 Prof Kathryn (Kate) Henne is the Director of RegNet, the ANU School of Regulation and Global Governance, and leads the Justice and Technoscience Lab (JusTech).
 She also serves on the leadership team of the ANU Integrated AI Network.
-Before commencing as RegNet’s Director, she held a Canada Research Chair at the University of Waterloo, where she was a Fellow of the Balsillie School of International Affairs.
+Before commencing as RegNet’s Director, she held a Canada Research Chair at the University of Waterloo.

 - Digital Welfare States: How Technology is Changing Social Protection (with Jenna Imad Harb), Oxford University Press

-- Images of Law and Violence in Everyday Life: Lessons from the Regulation of Sports (with Meredith Edelman and Tate Morgan), Annual Review of Law and Social Science
+- Images of Law and Violence in Everyday Life: Lessons from the Regulation of Sports (with Tate Morgan and Meredith Edelman), Annual Review of Law and Social Science

 - Information, Technology, and Control in a Changing World (second edition with Blayne Haggart and Natasha Tusikov), Palgrave Macmillan